-The SVMPO is governed by an Executive Board that is made up of elected officials from its member jurisdictions, and a non-voting representative from the ADOT.
+The SVMPO is governed by an Board of Directors that is made up of elected officials from its member jurisdictions, and a non-voting representative from the ADOT.
 This Board is responsible for directing the activities of the SVMPO and is the final decision maker on policy and distribution of regional funds.